Skip to main content

 • Confirm the reverse proxy terminates TLS for the console and API hosts.

-Database migrations run before services start.
-Treat migration failures as deployment blockers.
+Database init jobs run before services start.
+Treat init failures as deployment blockers.

-Each workload cluster gets the acornops-k8s-agent Helm chart.
+Each connected Kubernetes cluster gets the acornops-agentk Helm chart.
 Register the cluster in the management console, then run the generated install command returned by the control plane.
 The agent:

 • connects outbound to the control plane,